tarassov12346/Intro/readme.md

 - Practice in solving first task.

 ### Short description

-You need to update `Intro.java` class in order it print to console phrase `Hello, Autocode!`
+You need to update `Intro.java` class in order it prints to console phrase `Hello, Autocode!`

+Please see readme.md  file in skeleton repository for detailed instructions.

 ### Detailed description